MicrosoftDocs/defender-docs/defender-xdr/m365d-remediation-actions.md

 - Microsoft Defender XDR

 During and after an automated investigation in Microsoft Defender XDR, remediation actions are identified for malicious or suspicious items.
 Some kinds of remediation actions are taken on devices, also referred to as endpoints.
-Other remediation actions are taken on identities, accounts and email content.
+Other remediation actions are taken on identities, accounts, and email content.
 Automated investigations complete after remediation actions are taken, approved, or rejected.

 > [!IMPORTANT]
 > Whether remediation actions are taken automatically or only upon approval depends on certain settings, such as automation levels.
 To learn more, see the following articles: